ninest/unique-code/README.md

 The use of these "unicode fonts" may impede accessibility.
 Screen readers can read "𝗛" as "mathematical character bold H" rather than "H".
 Read [Can screen readers interpret Unicode styles fonts such as bold and italics?](https://ux.stackexchange.com/questions/118149/can-screen-readers-interpret-unicode-styles-fonts-such-as-bold-and-italics)

+Please only use this on messages to friends!
+Do not put this text on your website!

 ## 📜 License

 MIT